CI/CD & IDE

 exit 1

-The REST API works with any CI system.
+The REST API works with GitLab CI, Azure DevOps, Jenkins, CircleCI, and everything else.
 Use curl to scan and jq to parse results.
-Set exit code based on score or critical count.
+Set the exit code based on score or critical count.

 Scan a deployed URL

-POST /api/v1/scanScan code files
+Scan code files

-POST /api/v1/scan/codeScan GitHub repo
+Scan GitHub repo

-POST /api/v1/scan/githubFull project analysis
+Full project analysis

-POST /api/v1/scan/projectFull endpoint details in the REST API Reference.
+Full endpoint details in the REST API reference.

-.cursorrules & AGENTS.md Generator
+.cursorrules & AGENTS.md generator

+Prevention beats detection.
 Instead of just finding vulnerabilities after the fact, you can prevent them.
 Generate a .cursorrules or AGENTS.md file that instructs AI tools to follow security best practices specific to your stack.

 POST /api/v1/generate-rules